-2368T0002.1 The test results, opinions, or interpretations are based on the material supplied by the client.
-This report is for the exclusive use of stated client.
+The test results, opinions, or interpretations are based on the material supplied by the client.
+This report is for the exclusive use of stated to the control of the control client.
 No reproduction or facsimile in any form can be made without the client's permission.
 This report shall not be reproduced except in full without the written approval of this laboratory.
 PRI Construction Materials Technologies LLC assumes no responsibility nor makes a performance or warranty statement for this material or products and processes containing this material in connection with this report.